|NFQ Level||Level 7|

 Irish society has undergone rapid social change in recent years and the Diploma in Social Studies aims to provide you with an in-depth knowledge of the key trends from a social science perspective.
 In the first year of the course you are introduced to the key concepts and perspectives in the social sciences.
 In particular, you will be encouraged to apply sociological concepts to aspects of everyday life; explain change and development as an economist would; appreciate how social psychology explains aspects of human behaviour and the potential to analyse social problems offered by social policy: and suggest improvements to services such as health, housing and education.
 The ‘Introduction to Academic Writing’ module will give you the opportunity to hone your writing, research and referencing skills.

 In the second year of the course you will extend your knowledge of sociology, social policy, social philosophy and economics.

 On successful completion of this programme you will have the opportunity to apply for entry into Year 2 of the full time undergraduate Bachelors degree in Social Science in University College Cork.

-This course takes place one evening per week from September/October to May plus some Saturdays, it runs over two years with the option of an exit award of Cert at the end of year one.
+This course takes place on Tuesday evenings from 7.00pm to 10.00pm from September/October to May plus some Saturdays, it runs over two years with the option of an exit award of Cert at the end of year one.
 This course will be delivered in both UCC and the Cork College of Commerce (with Saturday sessions taking place in the UCC Campus).